 Identify your weaknesses and strengths

-First up, attempt a mock test.
+In order to improve your GMAT verbal score, first up, attempt a mock test.
 Don’t prepare or read or revise.
 Just take a mock GMAT.
 Now analyze your score.
 If you have scored low in the verbal section, then break it down into sections and see if any particular section is specifically weak.
 Further, you should look at individual questions and analyze why you got the answer wrong or right.

 This exercise will help you create a starting point as you will know where you stand before you start preparing.
 Depending on the weak areas identified by you, create a study plan that can help you target these areas first.
 Eventually, as you appear for more mock tests, you will be able to assess your improvement in a much better manner.